 - strong EAL pedagogy is evident in classroom programs, planning, teaching and assessment practices

-- EAL learners’ progress is assessed and reported against the EAL standards in the EAL Companion to the AusVELS.
+- EAL learners’ progress is assessed and reported against the achievement standards of the Victorian Curriculum F-10 EAL.

 - effective assessment strategies are in place to monitor EAL students’ learning in all subject areas